jmcasebeer/cost_aware_enhancement/README.md

-# Communication Aware Microphone Selection For Neural Speech Enhancement with Ad-hoc Microphone Arrays
+# Communication-Cost Aware Microphone Selection For Neural Speech Enhancement with Ad-hoc Microphone Arrays

 This repo contains the code to reproduce our results and experiments.
 Our dataset is based off of the [microsoft scalable noisy speech dataset](https://github.com/microsoft/MS-SNSD).